stanfordnlp/dspy/dspy-docs/docs/components-in-dspy/data-handling/loading-custom-data.md

 # Creating a Custom Dataset

-We saw until now how you can play around with `Example` objects and how you can use `HotPotQA` class to load HotPotQA dataset from HuggingFace to a list of `Example` object.
-But in production, rarely you'll see yourself working on such dataset.
-Rather you'll find yourself working on a custom dataset and you might question, how do I create my own dataset or what format should my dataset be in?
+We've seen how to work with with `Example` objects and use the `HotPotQA` class to load the HuggingFace HotPotQA dataset as a list of `Example` objects.
+But in production, such structured datasets are rare.
+Instead, you'll find yourself working on a custom dataset and might question: how do I create my own dataset or what format should it be?

-In DSPy, you need your dataset to be a list of `Examples`.
-So if your dataset has 1000 datapoints you'll need to transform that in a list of 1000 `Example` objects.
-Based on this fact we can do it in two ways:
+In DSPy, your dataset is a list of `Examples`, which we can accomplish in two ways:

 * **The Pythonic Way:** Using native python utility and logic.
 * **The DSPythonic Way:** Using DSPy's `Dataset` class.

 ## The Pythonic Way

-We essentially want to create a list of `Example` objects, so all we need to do is load the data from the data source like Comma-Seperated Values(CSV), HuggingFace, etc. and formulate it into a list of `Example` via a basic loop or list comprehension.
-Let's take an example CSV `sample.tsv` that contains 3 fields: **context**, **question** and **summary**.
-Let's start by loading it via Pandas:
+To create a list of `Example` objects, we can simply load data from the source and formulate it into a Python list.
+Let's load an example CSV `sample.csv` that contains 3 fields: (**context**, **question** and **summary**) via Pandas.
+From there, we can construct our data list.

 ```python
 import pandas as pd